History of Danish: Middle Danish

 From 1100 and onwards, the dialect of Denmark began to diverge from that of Sweden.
 The innovations spread unevenly from Denmark which created a series of minor dialectal boundaries, isoglosses, ranging from Zealand to Svealand.

 In the medieval period Danish emerged as a separate language from Swedish.
 The main written language was Latin, and the few Danish language texts preserved from this period are written in the Latin alphabet, although the runic alphabet seems to have lingered in popular usage in some areas.
 The main text types written in this period are laws, which were formulated in the vernacular language to be accessible also to those who were not Latinate.
 The Jutlandic Law and Scanian Law were written in vernacular Danish in the early 13th century.
 Beginning in 1350, Danish began to be used as a language of administration and new types of literature began to be written in the language, such as royal letters and testaments.
 The orthography in this period was not standardized nor was the spoken language, and the regional laws demonstrate the dialectal differences between the regions in which they were written.
 Throughout this period, Danish was in contact with Low German, and many Low German loan words were introduced.

+Starting in the 12th century, voiceless stops become voiced when between vowels or at the end of a word, and in the 13th century these become fricatives.

+When following a short syllable and preceded by /j/, consonants (except fricatives) were lengthened.
+This must have happened before lenition since voiceless stops stay as such (e.g. setja → sætte).
+This is a very similar process to the West Germanic gemination in neighboring languages.

+Starting in the 13th century, vowels are lengthened before certain consonant clusters, most commonly before rd but sometimes also nd, ld.
+This lengthening was often later reverted in modern Danish, but not before long a rounded to å (or o, as in holde).